Financial Stewardship: Everyone's Responsibility in Your Small Business

 Define clear spending limits by role.
 A team lead might approve up to $500, a department manager up to $2,500, with larger purchases requiring owner or finance approval.
 Document these thresholds, communicate them clearly, and trust your team to operate within them.

 Equally important: create a simple, fast approval process for exceptions.
 Stewardship culture doesn't mean bureaucracy—it means thoughtful decision-making with appropriate oversight.
+If your business struggles with process discipline, start here.

 4. Make Cash Flow Visible